thirdcreed/vote-profile/README.md

 Voting profile for fair vote aggregation.

+Install it:

-    npm install fair-vote-profile //install it.
+    npm install fair-vote-profile

+Use it:

     var Profile = require('fair-vote-profile'); //require it
     var P = new Profile(); //New election